libp2p/docs/content/reference/glossary.md

 - When discussing the [topology](#topology) or structure of a peer-to-peer network, "node" is often used in the context of a graph of connected peers.
 Efficient construction and traversal of this graph is key to effective [peer routing](#peer-routing).

 - When discussing data structures, "node" is often useful for referring to key elements of the structure.
 For example, a linked list consists of many "nodes" containing both a value and a link (or, in graph terms, an "edge") connecting it to the next node.
 Since many useful and interesting data structures can be described as graphs, much of the terminology of graph theory applies when discussing their properties.
 In particular, IPFS is naturally well-suited to storing and manipulating data structures which form a [Directed Acyclic Graph, or DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
-As there is a lot of overlap in interests between libp2p and IPFS developers, you're likely to encounter discussions of various graph data structures from time to time.

-- An especially interesting data structure for many in our community is [IPLD](#ipld), or Interplanetary Linked Data.
+- An especially interesting data structure for many in our community is [IPLD](https://ipld.io), or Interplanetary Linked Data.
 Similar to libp2p, IPLD grew out of the real-world needs of IPFS, but is broadly useful and interesting in many contexts outside of IPFS.
 IPLD discussions often involve "nodes" of all the types discussed here.

 ### mDNS